Category Archives: Conscious Mindset

 Herbs for Indigestion

-In addition to changing poor habits there are many wonderful herbs to aid your digestion.
+There are many wonderful herbs that aid your digestion.

 Fenugreek seeds coat the lining of your stomach to relieve symptoms.
 Add one to two teaspoons to your food or eat separately.